Lawyering for Your Needs

 "I talked to my friends and they all said you're being ridiculous.
 Besides I pay more money than you so I have a right to move things around without asking you.
 You are the one who decided to paint the bathroom so I . . . "

 In this example, there is the sense of "I'm right" and just underneath "I'm right" is "it's okay for me to have these feelings and needs."
 This example is, perhaps, a bit obvious.
 Often times in my work with couples I hear more subtle versions.
 The person speaks in an even tone and says something like this:

 "I am wanting you to just listen.
 As I go through this difficult time I want to be able just to express my pain and I don't think I do it that often.
 I mean there are plenty of times when I listen to you and your struggles with finding work and having interviews and all those things.
 I think it is okay for me to say what's going on for me.
 This is my experience right now.
 I listen to you.
 You know the other night when …"

 In this example, the speaker is making a case for the need for empathy and being heard.
 What happens for the listener in this situation is that he or she has the experience of being "talked at" rather than "talked to".
 The listener not only loses connection to the speaker's needs, he or she also internally begins to prepare his or her own case.
 Before you know it, the conversation escalates into an argument.

 The speaker in the second example could have been heard more deeply by stopping after the first sentence and than adding a specific request, like this:

 "I am wanting you to just listen.
 When I talk about the pain of this health challenge.
 I am just wanting to hear you say 'Yea, it's hard.
 Uh, huh.'
 Or just nod your head to let me know you hear me.
 Is this something you are up for doing?"

-Challenge yourself to make a two sentence request each day this week.
+Challenge yourself to make a simple two sentence request each day this week, when you have the impulse to make a case for your needs.
 The first sentence clearly states the context, feeling, and need.
 The second sentence contains a simple concrete, do-able request.